 When you review the opportunities at the Site, each opportunity will explain what kind of Security is being offered.

 All of the Securities on our Site are being offered under Title III.

 You are limited by Title III on the amount you can invest every year – not only in any one company, or through any one Funding Portal, but also in all companies through all Funding Portals.
 However, these limits apply only to your investments under Title III.

 Specifically, the maximum amount you can invest in all Title III offerings during any period of 12 months is:

 - If your annual income or net worth is less than $107,000, you may invest the greater of:

 - $2,200; or

-- 5% of the lesser of your annual income or net worth.
+- 5% of the greater between your annual income or net worth.

 - If your annual income and net worth are both at least $107,000, you can invest the lesser of: